drawwithcode/2020-Atom-ike/README.md

   endShape(CLOSE);
 }
 ```
 The most challenging part was to organize the structure of the message for the client.
-At first we could only make visible to the client the point(data.x, data.y), but we eventually managed to show also the line(data.x, data.y, data.x2, data.y2) that create the constellation by writing a double cycle message.
+At first we could only make visible the point(data.x, data.y) to the client, but we eventually managed to show also the line(data.x, data.y, data.x2, data.y2) that creates the constellation by writing a double cycle message.

 ```javascript
 //Interaction between users